Website Manager

 These rules will apply only to the regular season, during the post-season playoffs/tournament, these new rules will no longer apply.
 A fuller breakdown of these rules will be included in the rulebook to be published prior to tryouts.

-For both divisions (4/6U) I am exploring/intending on moving the vast majority of the post-registration logistics of the league to the free app ‘GameChangers.’
+For both divisions (4/6U) I am moved the vast majority of the post-registration logistics of the league to the free app ‘GameChangers.’
 In this app, rosters, team and league-wide communications, practice and game schedules, scoring (6U) and more will all be centrally aligned through this single app.
 It is free to download and use as a user, so please consider downloading and familiarizing yourself with this app.
 Emails and Facebook shall still be utilized and I will do my best to respond to the “[email protected]” as expeditiously as possible.

 Do you offer scholarships?
 Yes-if the registration fees or supplies are a potential hurdle, please reach out to me.
 I will NOT guarantee a scholarship, but when warranted, we will do what we can.
 The TBall divisions are all self funded, so your registration fees and fundraisers are vital to a successful season.